Pistol Permit Application Process

 Step Four: Your Fingerprinting Appointment

-A. At your fingerprinting appointment, you will be provided with two copies of your STATE OF NEW YORK PISTOL / REVOLVER LICENSE APPLICATION, a packet of supplemental documents, and a Checklist for you to complete.
+At your fingerprinting appointment, you will be provided with two copies of your STATE OF NEW YORK PISTOL / REVOLVER LICENSE APPLICATION, SEMI-AUTOMATIC RIFLE LICENSE APPLICATION, a packet of supplemental documents, and a Checklist for you to complete.

 Step Five: Return Your Completed Application

-Once you have completed and secured all your required documents and completed your Handgun Safety Course, you are to return the completed documents to the Pistol Permit Office.
+Once you have completed and secured all your required documents and completed your required training courses, you are to return the completed documents to the Pistol Permit Office.
 Contact the Investigator assigned to your case to schedule an appointment to return your completed application.
 If during the processing of your application, there is additional paperwork or information required from you, your Investigator will let you know.

-You must return all documents and the Handgun Safety Course Certificate to the Pistol Permit Unit within 120 days of your fingerprinting appointment.
+You must return all documents and the Posses on Premise or Concealed Carry Permit Course Certificates to the Pistol Permit Unit within 90 days of your fingerprinting appointment.

 The review and decision process, which includes the review by the Licensing Authorities (Judges), may take several months, depending on the time necessary to complete a thorough review of your application and, due to the current volume of applicants within the process.